nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/oop/README.md

 **[basic.EnhancedResizableArray]** Write a class named EnhancedResizableArray representing a resizable array.
 It internally keeps an int array, enlarges it when needed, and provides its key functionalities via a set of methods:

 * public EnhancedResizableArray() creating an empty resizable array (the underlying int[] has a default capacity).
-* public void add(int value) adding an element at the end of the array.
-* public void remove(int index) removing the element at the specified index.
 * public int get(int index) returning the element at the specified index.
 * public void set(int index, int value) setting the element at the specified index with value.
+If the underlying int[] capacity is smaller than index, a new int[] with a length = index * 2, is allocated.
 * public boolean contains(int value) returning true if the specified value is contained within the array.
-* public int size() returning the number of elements contained within the array (not the array capacity!).
+* public int length() returning the capacity of the underlying array.
 * public int[] toArray() returning a copy of the internal array.

 Refer to the UML diagram, JavaDoc documentation, and unit tests for further inspiration.